aubreyrobillard/unit3project_backend/README.md

 ## About the Developer

-Taste Tally is a collaborative creation brought to life by three passionate developers: Aubrey Robillard, Taylor Murdock, and Bijay Kadariya.
+Taste Tally is a collaborative creation brought to life by three passionate developers: Aubrey Robillard (Tech-Lead), Taylor Murdock, and Bijay Kadariya.
 We embarked on this culinary journey during a software engineering bootcamp, where we joined forces to develop a recipe app that seamlessly blends the joy of cooking with modern technology.
 With diverse skills and a shared love for both coding and cooking, we've crafted Taste Tally to be an exceptional tool for everyone who appreciates the art of gastronomy.

 - [Aubrey Robillard](https://www.linkedin.com/in/aubreyrobillard/)
 - [Taylor Murdock](https://www.linkedin.com/in/taylor-murdock/)